A framework for rank identities -- With a view towards operator algebras: Overview of Results

 then for $x$ in $\mathcal{R}$, we have

 0.1in

-In \S \ref{sec:l_functor}, with the goal of systematizing the study of abstract rank identities, we construct a covariant functor $\fF$ from the category of (unital) rings to the category of commutative monoids.
-Although the $\fF$-monoid is defined for all rings, for the purpose of studying rank identities, the rings of primary interest are formal algebras such as polynomial rings over a field ($\K[t_1, \ldots, t_n]$), free associative algebras over a field ($\K \langle t_1, \ldots, t_n \rangle$), etc. Each element of the $\fF$-monoid captures a class of rank identities.
-The $\fF$-monoid of quotient rings of these formal rings with (two-sided) ideals generated by relations of interest is also important as evidenced by the discussion on rank identities involving idempotents (see \S \ref{subsec:rank_id_idem}) and subsequent applications in the context of projections in finite von Neumann algebras in \S \ref{sec:center_valued}.\footnote{In this context, the ring of interest is $\K\langle t_1, t_2 \rangle / (t_1 - t_1^2, t_2 - t_2^2)$ where $(t_1 - t_1^2, t_2 - t_2^2)$ is the two-sided ideal of $\K \langle t_1, t_2 \rangle$ generated by the non-commutative polynomials $t_1 - t_1^2$ and $t_2 - t_2^2$.}
+With the goal of systematizing the study of abstract rank identities and {\it en route} to Algorithm \ref{subsec:algo_rank_id} mentioned above, in \S \ref{sec:l_functor} we construct a covariant functor $\fU \fR$ from the category of (unital) rings to the category of commutative monoids.
+The $\fU \fR$-monoid of a ring helps equip the ring with a rank-system which is universal in the appropriate sense (see Theorem \ref{thm:univ_rank_sys}).
+Although the $\fU \fR$-monoid is defined for all rings, for the purpose of studying rank identities, the rings of primary interest are formal algebras such as polynomial rings over a field ($\K[t_1, \ldots, t_n]$), free associative algebras over a field ($\K \langle t_1, \ldots, t_n \rangle$), etc. Each element of the $\fU \fR$-monoid captures a class of rank identities.
+The $\fU \fR$-monoid of quotient rings of these formal rings with (two-sided) ideals generated by relations of interest is also important as evidenced by the discussion on rank identities involving idempotents (see \S \ref{subsec:rank_id_idem}) and subsequent applications in \S \ref{sec:app}.
+In this context, the ring of interest is $\K\langle t_1, t_2 \rangle / (t_1 - t_1^2, t_2 - t_2^2)$ where $(t_1 - t_1^2, t_2 - t_2^2)$ is the two-sided ideal of $\K \langle t_1, t_2 \rangle$ generated by the non-commutative polynomials $t_1 - t_1^2$ and $t_2 - t_2^2$.

-In \S \ref{sec:L_bezout}, we study the $\fF$-monoid of B\'{e}zout domains.
-Keeping in mind that B\'{e}zout domains are GCD-domains, we completely characterize the $\fF$-monoid of B\'{e}zout domains in terms of multichains in the divisor partial order and the corresponding lattice structure.\ For the B\'{e}zout domains $\K[t]$, the polynomial ring in one variable over $\K$, and $\mathcal{O}(\C)$, the ring of entire functions, we use this characterization to prove the previously mentioned key results, Theorem \ref{thm:rank_id_pol}, \ref{thm:rank_entire_id}.
+In \S \ref{sec:L_bezout}, we characterize the $\fU \fR$-monoid of elementary divisor domains, and Murray-von Neumann algebras.
+Keeping in mind that elementary divisor domains are B\'{e}zout domains and thus GCD-domains, we completely characterize the $\fU \fR$-monoid of elementary divisor domains in terms of multichains in the divisibility lattice.\ For the elementary divisor domains $\K[t]$ and $\mathcal{O}(\C)$, we use this characterization to prove the previously mentioned key results, Theorem \ref{thm:rank_id_pol}, Theorem \ref{thm:rank_entire_id}.